CGATOxford/UMI-tools/doc/regex.md

 The first part of the cell barcode is matched by `.{8,12}`.
 We wish to capture this and use it as the first part of the cell barcode, so we name this group `cell_1`.
 This is followed by the adapter sequence `GAGTGATTGCTTGTGACGCCTT` which is captured in a group `discard_1` so that it is discarded.
 We wish to allow up to two mismatches when matching the adapter sequence, so we follow the group with `{s<=2}` (this is a syntax specific to the  [`regex`](https://pypi.org/project/regex/) library).
 Next up is the second part of the cell barcode, 8 anythings in a group called `cell_2`: `(?<cell_2>.{8})`, the final cell barcode attached to the read header will consist of the concatenation of these two parts. `(?<umi_1?.{6})` captures the six base UMI.
 Finally three Ts and then any number of any base is matched with `T{3}.*`.
 Because these are not in a capture group they are left on the read and not discarded or moved to the read header.

 ### Regular what-nows?
 Regular expressions (abbreviated regex) are a language used for flexible string matching.
-Will not go into the full details of this here, there are many tutorials available on the web.
+We will not go into the full details of this here, there are many tutorials available on the web.
 A good reference manual is the python regular expression page.

 The basics you will need are that patterns consist of characters that must be matched.
 For for example `A` matches the character A. If we put sets of characters in square brackets, we match any of the characters, so the pattern `[AT]` matches an A or a T. We also have wildcards.
 There are many wildcards, but the most useful is `.` which matches anything.